 Antivirus System is a fake anti-spyware program that displays false scan results, fake security alerts, and does not allow you to run any application on your computer in order to scare you into purchasing it.
 This scareware is promoted through Trojans that pretend to be programs necessary to view online videos.
 You can also become infected by this software when visiting web sites that have been hacked with exploit kits.
 These exploit kits attempt to take advantage of vulnerabilities found on your computer that allow the program to be installed without your permission or knowledge.

-Antivirus System will be configured to start every time you try to launch another application on your computer.
+When installed, Antivirus System will be configured to start every time you try to launch another application on your computer.
 Once started it will scan your computer and state that numerous files on your computer are infections.
 It will then prompt you to remove them, but will not allow you to do so until you first purchase the program.
 As the scan results are all fake and the files it detects are legitimate, please ignore anything this program displays.

 Antivirus System will also block applications from running on your computer while stating that they are infected.
 It does this by hijacking the .EXE extension in your Windows Registry.
 This allows Antivirus System to launch before any application you start and to block it from running.
 It performs this behavior to scare you into thinking your legitimate programs are infected and also to protect itself from being removed by legitimate security programs.
 When Antivirus System blocks a program from running it will display an alert that states that the program is infected.
 The text of this message is: